 As set out above with respect to the Constitution of the F.B.H., Article V.3.(b) of the Constitution of B.H. vests the power to appoint ambassadors in the Presidency of B.H.
 There is no room for the President of the R.S. to nominate ambassadors of B.H.; at the most he may make non-binding proposals.
+At the meeting on 28 August 1996, it was explained that the word "nominate" in No. 9 was a wrong translation and should instead read "propose candidates".
 As regards the nomination of ambassadors of the R.S., the word ambassador implies a sovereign State and can therefore not be used.
-The existence of representation offices abroad and of other international representatives may comply with the Constitution of B.H. provided that these offices and representatives do not function as regular embassies or consular offices.
+The existence of representation of B.H. provided that these offices and representatives do not function as regular embassies or consular offices.